 Tattoos and royalty, patriarchy and seaside scenes – make what you will of photo-exhibitions in London

 LONDON: London blossoms with various forms of humanity with three powerful photo-exhibitions of some of the world’s best-known photographers.
-Diane Arbus, Don McCullin and Martin Parr hold court in the nation’s capital, with each exhibition capturing the unusual, the macabre, and the perverse beauty of human nature.
+Diane Arbus, Don McCullin and Martin Parr hold court in the nation’s capital.
+Each exhibition capturing the unusual, the macabre, and the perverse beauty of human nature.

 Diane Arbus.
 It’s impossible not to be captivated by Diane Arbus’s photography, taken in her hometown of New York.
-Arbus was an extraordinarily bold and nosy photographer, poking her camera into the ugly, the unseen and the everyday, resulting in images that allow you to stare at the people you’ve been brought up not to stare at.
-In the beginning is an intimate portrayal of side-lined society, showcasing strippers, freakshow performers, female impersonators and lots of un-airbrushed flesh, in contrast to Arbus’s career as a fashion photographer.
+Arbus was an extraordinarily bold and nosy photographer, poking her camera into the ugly, the unseen and the everyday.
+Resulting in images that allow you to stare at the people you’ve been brought up not to stare at.
+In the beginning is an intimate portrayal of side-lined society.
+Like strippers, freakshow performers, female impersonators and lots of un-airbrushed flesh, in contrast to Arbus’s career as a fashion photographer.